LiamBatiste/Bank-Customer-Churn/README.md

 ## Model Performance
 ### Multivariate Linear Regression model (MLR)
 Following Model fitting and training an r-Squared scored of 0.13 (2 d.p.) was obtained, meaning the model was performing very poorly.
 This was deemed to be due to output of the target variable needing to be either 1 (churned) or 1 (retained) and so categorical in nature.
-However, MLR is not suitable for predicting categorical outputs, but instead suited for continous target variables.
+However, MLR is not suitable for predicting categorical outputs, but instead suited for continuous target variables.

 To try and combat this, it was decided that a threshold of 0.5 would be used for binary classification (i.e. a predicted value of >=0.5 would evaluate to 0 or retained for said customer and a predicted value of >0.5 would evaluate to 1 or churned).
-With the threshold applied, a confusion matrix and aaccuracy scores were instead used to gain a deeper understanding of the; true negatives (TN), false positives (FP), false negatives (FN) and true positives (TP) which were as such:
+With the threshold applied, a confusion matrix and accuracy scores were instead used to gain a deeper understanding of the; true negatives (TN), false positives (FP), false negatives (FN) and true positives (TP) which were as such:

 #### TN: 2333 cases were correctly predicted as not churned
 #### FP: 46 cases were incorrectly predicted as churned (Type I error)
 #### FN: 566 cases were incorrectly predicted as not churned (Type II error)
 #### TP: 55 cases were correctly predicted as churned
 <br></br>
-Precision: Precision measures how many of the predicted positive cases (churned) are actually positive were calcuated.
+Precision: Precision measures how many of the predicted positive cases (churned) are actually positive were calculated.
 #### Precision = TP / (TP + FP) = 55 / (55 + 46) ≈ 0.544
 Meaning about 54.4% of the customers predicted as churned actually churned through model predictions.
 <br></br>